ebruchez/public/Reading/2013-10 - The Organ.md

 ### The third century A.D.

-- 3 text between the end of the second in the first half of the third century
+- 3 texts between the end of the second in the first half of the third century
 - show that the organ was popular and very widely distributed
 - 54: Athenaeus of Nauratis tells us that at that time "the inhabitants of Alexandria were proud of the fact that their city had been the birthplace of the organ"
-- text byu Porphyry of Tyre (233-303)
+- text by Porphyry of Tyre (233-303)
     - mentions how the length of the pipes of the aulos creates various intervals
     - "hydra": shortcut for hydraulis, and/or reference to the tentacled monster?
 - one text from Rhodes implies liturgical role, which is exceptional for the time ("player of the water organ charged